 Pieces of six or seven inches in length, and of one or two inches diameter, requiring to be hollowed out, may frequently be turned by reversing the usual method and boring out the interior, previous to shaping the outside.
-A case for pencils, for instance, or a bodkin case, may be thus worked :---Mount in the square hole chuck, an American screw auger, sets of which are now to be had beautifully finished and polished.
+A case for pencils, for instance, or a bodkin case, may be thus worked:-Mount in the square hole chuck, an American screw auger, sets of which are now to be had beautifully finished and polished.
 The kind meant has a scooping kind of edge above the screw, Fig. 102, and cuts cleanly and rapidly.
-The piece of wood-soft wood alone is meant-is brought cutting the external surface, the material will, in all probability, be cut through in one part, while in another it will remain of considerable thickness.
+The piece of wood-soft wood alone is meant-is brought against the tool, being grasped by the left hand, while the back centre, with flange, is steadily advanced with the right hand against the opposite end.
+This auger will run straight through several inches without requiring to be withdrawn, as the borings pass freely along the polished threads of the instrument and escape.
+If necessary, however, it can be readily withdrawn by reversing the action of the lathe, and replaced without difficulty.
+The piece thus bored may then be mounted in the lathe and finished on the outside.
+To do this satisfactorily, an arrangement is requisite by which the cutting the external surface, the material will, in all probability, be cut through in one part, while in another it will remain of considerable thickness.
 If the piece is bored quite through, so as to become a tube, Fig. 103 will be satisfactory, as the cones preserve centrality, whilst the use of the carrier will prevent the necessity of screwing the cones up so tightly as to endanger splitting the wood.
 This is the best way to chuck small cylinders and brass tubes.
 The more obtuse the angle of the cones the better.

 In this method the bottom of the case must be turned as a plug and glued into its place.
 If the bottom of the case is left solid, an arrangement like Fig. 104 will answer well.
 The plug chuck, A, must not be at all conical, and the part that enters the work must be at least an inch long.
 If this is attended to, and the face of the work and of the chuck is square, the tube will be truly centred, only requiring the back poppit to take off the strain upon A, when the tool is applied.
 If A is chalked, there will be no slipping, provided it has been accurately fitted.
-Observe, nevertheless, that as a general rule, hollow work should be placed inside and not upon a chuck, uuless you have to work upon the whols exterior surface.
-By this plan, there will be no likelihood of splitting the object, an undesirable onsummation which not unfrequently takes place when the contrary unethod is pursued.
+Observe, nevertheless, that as a general rule, hollow work should be placed inside and not upon a chuck, unless you have to work upon the whole exterior surface.
+By this plan, there will be no likelihood of splitting the object, an undesirable assummation which not unfrequently takes place when the contrary method is pursued.